Holland Park West

 Residential development activity is lower than average in Holland Park West according to AreaSearch's national comparison of local real estate markets

-Holland Park West has had approximately 21 dwelling approvals annually over the past five financial years, totalling 106 homes.
-In FY-26 so far, 8 approvals have been recorded.
-The average new residents per year per dwelling constructed from FY-21 to FY-25 was 1.2, indicating balanced supply and demand, but this has increased to 5.3 people per dwelling over the past two years due to growing popularity.
-New properties are constructed at an average expected cost of $546,000, targeting the premium segment.
-This year, $5.6 million in commercial approvals have been registered, showing limited commercial development focus compared to Greater Brisbane, where Holland Park West has 55.0% less development activity per person.
+Holland Park West has seen approximately 21 dwelling approvals annually over the past five financial years, totalling 106 homes.
+As of FY-26, 8 approvals have been recorded.
+The average new residents per year per dwelling constructed between FY-21 and FY-25 was 1.2, indicating balanced supply and demand with stable market conditions.
+However, this figure increased to 5.3 people per dwelling over the past two financial years, suggesting growing popularity and potential supply constraints.
+New properties are constructed at an average value of $546,000, reflecting a focus on the premium segment.

-Future projections show Holland Park West adding 158 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Future projections estimate Holland Park West will add 158 residents by 2041 (from the latest AreaSearch quarterly estimate).
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development